walder/Skynet-IADS/README.md

 ## Adding a jammer
 The jammer is quite easy to set up.
 You need a unit that acts as a jammer source, preferably it will be an aircraft in the strike package.
 Once the jammer detects an emitter it starts jamming the radar.
-Set the [coresponding debug setting](#debug-information) to see what the jammer is doing.
+Set the [coresponding debug variable jammerProbability](#debug-information) to see what the jammer is doing.
 Check [skynet-iads-jammer.lua](https://github.com/walder/Skynet-IADS/blob/master/skynet-iads-source/skynet-iads-jammer.lua) to see which SAM sites are supported.

 Remember to set the AI aircraft acting as jammer in the Mission editor to Reaction to Threat = EVADE FIRE otherwise the AI will try and actively attack the SAM site.